prettier/prettier-emacs/README.md

 ### Usage with web-mode

-Web-mode is a popular mode for editing .js and .jsx files, but it is used to edit other template files.
-If you want to hook to web-mode only for .js and .jsx files you can define a helper function like this:
+Web-mode is a popular mode for editing .js and .jsx files, but it is used to edit other template files too.
+If you want to hook prettier-js to web-mode for .js and .jsx files only, you can define a helper function like this:

 ```elisp
 (defun enable-minor-mode (my-pair)